Aural Atresia/Microtia Surgery Korea

-Atresia repair is the surgical procedure to correct congenital aural atresia which is ear reconstruction surgery.
+Atresia repair is the surgical procedure to correct congenital aural atresia which is ear reconstruction surgery in Korea.
 We have performed 60-100 successful atresia repair surgeries per year on children and adults with unilateral as well as bilateral atresia, creating functional ear canals and restoring hearing to within normal limits through ear reconstruction surgery.

-Atresia Repair surgery or a ear reconstruction surgery is to create a normal sized ear canal from either a stenotic canal or complete aural atresia is known as an “atresia repair” and is sometimes also referred to as a canaloplasty.
+Aural atresia treatment in Korea or a ear reconstruction surgery in Korea is to create a normal sized ear canal from either a stenotic canal or complete congential aural atresia surgery in Korea is known as an “atresia repair” and is sometimes also referred to as a canaloplasty.
 To improve hearing, tympanoplasty (creating ear drum) and ossiculoplasty (rearrange hearing bones) are done.

 So far canaloplasty has been done after otoplasty.
 But we recommend hearing improvement surgery should be done early as three years of age, so that hearing can be maximized during the crucial language development burst that takes place between the ages of three and five.
 Our clinic developed minimum invasive canaloplasty (star shaped incision), so otoplasty can be performed after canaloplasty.